meilisearch/docs-searchbar.js/README.md

 The data comes from MeiliSearch documentation.<br>
 Type `create an indxe` to live the MeiliSearch experience with the [typo tolerance](https://docs.meilisearch.com/guides/advanced_guides/typotolerance.html).

+#### Use your own scraper

+We recommend using the [`docs-scraper` tool](https://github.com/meilisearch/docs-scraper) to scrape your website, but this is not mandatory.

+If you already have your own scraper but you still want to use MeiliSearch and `docs-searchbar.js`, check out [this discussion](https://github.com/meilisearch/docs-searchbar.js/issues/40).

 ### Basic Usage